 Developing logos, slogans, and associated colour schemes to have portrayed on your website and across all of your marketing materials is how you physically capture your brand’s character.
 This helps your brand to become more memorable, thus increasing the likelihood that people will recall your brand when they need something related to your industry.

 Being able to distinguish yourself from others and relay your points of difference through your branding has a major influence on attracting and retaining a loyal consumer following.
-Think about why a customer would choose you over competitors in the market, and use that to expand on the differences that can give you a competitive advantage.
+Think about why a customer would choose you over competitors in the market, and use that to expand on the qualities that can give you a competitive advantage.

 Once you have a defined branding strategy and a complimentary website, you can add your promotional content into the mix.
 Whether you are inserting this content directly onto your site or marketing it through other channels, it should be a reflection of the branding that you have previously established.
 Keeping this consistency will reaffirm to your customers the type of brand that you are, which goes a long way towards forging lasting relationships.